ChristianOrr/ChristianOrr.github.io/_posts/2019-01-19-bikesharestations.md

 ## Cleaning The Data

-#### The contents of the file is in an undesirable dictionary format.
-So now I need to convert the data into a DataFrame.
+The contents of the file is in an undesirable dictionary format.
+I need to convert the data into a DataFrame.

 ```python